You are starting a career...with ADHD!

 we promise we're not making this up

 The data shows that attention deficit disorder affects adults as well.
 Kentucky State University and an article by Kathleen Nadeau for the Journal of Clinical Psychology report that professionals may have effects of AD/HD across the lifespan.
-And while many children outgrow AD/HD by adulthood, many adults meet the diagnostic criteria well into their thirties and beyond.
+While many children outgrow ADHD by adulthood, many adults meet the diagnostic criteria well into their thirties and beyond.